sinucep/kOS-Computer/Doc/KSP-BASIC.md

 PRINT "Hello" + Var
 PRINT "Hello " + Str:TOUPPER
 ```
+**Warning!** Due to the nature of kOSPropMonitor's color system, each colored line will be shortened by 9 characters.
+Each color change will reduce the line length by another 9 characters.
+Use colors sparingly.
+The CO command without parameters restores the line to its original length.
 ### RD
 Starts a rover journey to the set destination.
 No parameters.
 ### REM